 You may get low blood sugar due eating too few carbohydrates or taking certain medications.
 Treatment may include easily digestible carbs, medication, or urgent medical care, depending on severity.

 Hypoglycemia (low blood sugar) happens when your blood sugar (glucose) drops below the typical range.
 If your blood sugar drops too low, you may need immediate treatment.

 This article will take a closer look at hypoglycemia, as well as the symptoms and treatment and how to prevent your blood sugar from dropping too low.

 Hypoglycemia occurs when your blood sugar drops below 70 milligrams per deciliter (mg/dL).
 Blood sugar is also known as blood glucose.
 If your cells don’t get glucose, your body can’t perform its typical functions.

 If you take insulin for diabetes, you may be more likely to develop hypoglycemia.

 Even a short-term decrease in blood glucose can cause problems.
 In this situation, immediate treatment for low blood sugar levels can help prevent more serious symptoms such as loss of consciousness.

-Low blood sugar symptoms can occur suddenly.
-They include:
+Symptoms of low blood sugar can occur suddenly.
+They may include: